Ricardo Musse Carrasco: Awards and distinctions

 Among his awards and distinctions we find:

 In 2002 he obtained third place in the XII National Education Contest “Horacio” in the poetry category with “Cinematografía de una adolescencia”.

 In 2004 he obtained second place in the XIV “Horacio” National Education Contest in the poetry category with “El espíritu giratorio del viento”.

 In 2005 he was a finalist in the XII Poetry Biennial Premio Copé with the collections of poems “Cinematografía de una adolescencia” and “El espíritu giratorio del viento”.

 In 2006 he obtained first place in the III Northern Region Contest “Mario Vargas Llosa & Gabriel García Márquez: Crónica de una reconciliación anunciada”, convened by the Lambayeque Cultural Conglomerate with the poetic work “La celeste peregrinación de las esferas”.

 In 2007 he was selected for the “IV Premio Internacional de Poesía Amorosa” organized by the Círculo de Bellas Artes de Palma de Mallorca Baleares, Spain.

-In 2007 he was a finalist in the XVI “Horacio” National Education Contest in the research modality with the work “El método verde: Abordaje diversificado interáreas de la temática ecológica del primer grado para el VI Ciclo de secundaria”.
+In 2007 he was a finalist in the XVI “Horacio” National Education Contest in the research modality with the work “El método verde: Abordaje diversificado interáreas de la temática ecológica del primer grado para el VI Ciclo de secundaria”.In 2019, his alma mater, the "Hermano Victorino Elorz Goicoechea" Public Pedagogical Higher Education Institute, recognized Musse as a distinguished alumnus for his literary and professional contributions.Within the framework of the Bicentennial of the Independence of Peru, he was decorated by the Congress of the Republic of Peru for his award-winning poetic work to benefit the culture of Sullana.

-In 2019, his alma mater, the “Hermano Victorino Elorz Goicoechea” Public Pedagogical Higher Education Institute, honored Musse as one of its most distinguished alumni “por su destacada labor profesional, prolífera producción literaria, por ser partícipe y ganador de concursos y certámenes de poesía a nivel local, regional y nacional, laureándolo como uno de sus ex alumnos más distinguidos”.

-Within the framework of the Bicentennial of the Independence of Peru, he was decorated by the Congress of the Republic of Peru for his award-winning poetic work to benefit the culture of Sullana.

 In 2023 he received the National Award “Excelencia del Año” from the National Chamber of Commerce of Peru.